music-encoding/guidelines/_guidelines-v4/13-linkingdata/02-ptrref/01-ptrrefmodule/03-ptrrefxlinkActuateShow.md

 The value "none" may be used to indicate that the link is un-traversable; it may or may not render the link invisible to the user.
 When the value of **@xlink:actuate** is "other", an application must base a determination of appropriate behavior on factors other than the value of **@xlink:actuate**.

-The **@show** attribute defines how a remote resource is to be rendered.
+The **@xlink:show** attribute defines how a remote resource is to be rendered.
 The following values are permitted:

 {:.gloss}
 **'new'**: target of the link appears in a new window